fbstewart/4cscc.github.io/index.md

-# The Four Corners Science and Computing Club

-Welcome to the Four Corners Science and Computing Club (4CSCC) website.
+Welcome to the Four Corners Science and Computing Club (4CSCC) website!

-You can find an early draft of our scientific computing curriculum in the [Lab Manual](https://four-corners-scientific-computing.org/lab-manual/).

-If you'd like to learn more about 4CSCC, you can contact [Greg Caporaso at Northern Arizona University](https://caporasolab.us).

-We expect to expand the content available on this website soon.

-Last update: 28 November 2022.
+4CSCC is a program focused on building awareness of and interest in the use of computers in science.
+Our target audience is middle school through college students at schools primarily or largely serving Native American populations.

+Our short-term aim is to empower students by illuminating pathways to impactful and lucrative careers in scientific computing, and our long-term aim is to increase representation and inclusion of Native Americans in open source scientific computing.

+Our project is led by professors and students at [Northern Arizona University](https://www.nau.edu) and [Fort Lewis College](https://www.fortlewis.edu/).